as-wanfang/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: There are two steps in the naked twins technique.
+Firstly, we find the naked twins in a unit which are a set of exactly two candidates that are in exactly two boxes in a unit.
+Secondly, we eliminate the naked twins as possibilities for their peers in the same unit.
+The above two steps are applied to all the units.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: For the diagonal sudoku problem, we have two more units, namely the two main diagonals, in addition to the complete rows, columns, and 3x3 squares.
+And each box has more peers compared to a regular sudoku.
+So each time we apply the elimination, only choice and naked twins strategys, we'll go through all the 29 units or more peers.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame